Children and Custodial Settings

 A risk assessment must be conducted for any prisoner wishing to take part in special children’s visits, or other events which includes children and their carers.

 3. Contact Requests

-If a prisoner wishes to apply to have child contact, the prison must provide an application form for the prisoner to complete.
-A separate request must be made for contact with each individual child.
+If a prisoner wishes to apply to have time with their child, the prison must provide an application form for the prisoner to complete.
+A separate request must be made for each individual child.

-It is possible that a request for contact could be made by a parent or from the child directly.
-If such a request is received the prisoner must be informed and asked if they wish to submit a request for contact.
+It is possible that a request for family timecould be made by a parent or from the child directly.
+If such a request is received the prisoner must be informed and asked if they wish to submit a request for family time.

-In general, prisoners identified as Persons Posing a Risk to Children may only apply for contact with children in their immediate family.
+In general, prisoners identified as Persons Posing a Risk to Children may only apply for family time with children in their immediate family.
 This includes biological children, step-children, foster children, adopted children and the children of the prisoner’s partner provided they were living together as partners in an enduring family relationship before imprisonment.
 Applications can also be made for grandchildren, siblings, nieces and nephews.
-Contact with a child outside these relationships should only be allowed in exceptional cases.
+Time with a child outside these relationships should only be allowed in exceptional cases.

 4. Contact with a Prisoner who is Identified as Posing a Risk to Children

 See also: Public Protection Manual (Chapter 5 – Child Contact Procedures).